Vanderbilt Avenue: Staten Island

 Vanderbilt Avenue runs northeast-southwest through East Shore.
 It is approximately 1 mi long and serves the neighborhoods of Clifton, Stapleton Heights, Concord, and Grymes Hill.
 The northeast end is on Bay Street (40°37′20″N 74°4′23″W), west of Clifton of the Staten Island Railway and east of Bayley Seton Hospital.

-Along with parts of Richmond Road and all of Amboy Road, Vanderbilt Avenue forms the first leg of Staten Island's colonial-era eastern corridor that predates the newer, straighter, and wider Hylan Boulevard.
-The three roads that make up the corridor share a common numbering system, i.e. Richmond Road's numbers start where Vanderbilt Avenue's leave off, (40°36′48″N 74°5′13.4″W) and Amboy Road's numbers start where Amboy Road forks away from Richmond Road.
-This numbering system includes the numerically highest of street addresses in New York City.
+Along with most of Richmond Road and all of Amboy Road, Vanderbilt Avenue forms the first leg of Staten Island's colonial-era eastern corridor that predates the newer, straighter, and wider Hylan Boulevard.
+The three roads that make up the corridor share a common numbering system; i.e. Richmond Road's numbers start where Vanderbilt Avenue's leave off, (40°36′48″N 74°5′13.4″W) and Amboy Road's numbers start where Amboy Road forks away from Richmond Road.
+This numbering format encompasses the numerically highest of street addresses in New York City, and spans 15 miles combined, approximately 1 mile longer than Hylan Boulevard.
 Other roads that fork off of this corridor are: St. Paul's Avenue, Van Duzer Street, Targee Street, Rockland Avenue, Bloomingdale Road, and Richmond Valley Road.
 This street is served by the S76 and S86 bus routes.